Legal services fraud policyPublished: 26 November 2016

 What fraud means for us

-The consequences of registration fraud pose a threat to our business by undermining public confidence in the registers and damaging our reputation as their guardian.
+The consequences of registration fraud pose a threat to our business by introducing inaccuracy in the registers, thereby undermining public confidence in them and damaging our reputation as their guardian.

 Fraud also poses a financial risk.
 Compensation provisions in the 2012 Act create a potential liability on us to compensate victims of registration fraud.